Open main menu Close main menu

 Programme overview

-Learn how to use your practical and analytical skills to resolve electrical engineering problems and acquire in-depth knowledge of your chosen specialisation: in either electronics, power or mechatronics engineering.
+Learn how to use your practical and analytical skills to resolve electrical engineering problems and acquire in-depth knowledge of your chosen specialisation: electronics, power, or mechatronics engineering.

 There are 3 pathways within this major.
 Choose from:

-Mechatronics: This is the pathway for you if you want to work with robotics and automation to produce better products and processes.
-Mechatronics is a multidisciplinary field that requires you to combine learning and work across several engineering fields including mechanical, electronics, computer, telecommunications, systems and control engineering.
+Mechatronics: If you want to work with robotics and automation to produce better products and processes, this pathway is for you.
+Mechatronics is a multidisciplinary field that requires you to combine learning and work across several engineering fields, including mechanical engineering, electronics, computer engineering, telecommunications, systems engineering, and control engineering.

-Power: This field deals with the generation, transmission, distribution, and utilisation of electric power and the related electrical systems.
+Power: This field deals with the generation, transmission, distribution, and utilisation of electric power and related electrical systems.
 Work in this field can include designing the equipment or systems that produce, use or distribute electricity.
-It could also lead to supervising, maintenance or operations of these systems and equipment.
+It could also lead to supervising, maintaining, or operating these systems and equipment.

 Electronics: This is the science of electrically controlling electrical energy through circuits using active and passive electrical components and interconnection technology.
-This will lead to work in design, development, testing, and/or supervision of the manufacturing of electrical equipment.
+This will lead to work in design, development, testing, and/or supervision of electrical equipment manufacturing.

 Highlights